 A game for two people, or play online.
 Given a target number, say 23, and a range of numbers to choose from, say 1-4, players take it in turns to add to the running total to hit their target.

-For this challenge, you'll need to play Got It!
 Can you explain the strategy for winning this game with any target?

 Find a cuboid (with edges of integer values) that has a surface area of exactly 100 square units.
 Is there more than one?
 Can you find them all?